metent/uair/README.md

 - `name`: name of the session
 - `duration`: duration of the session
 - `command`: command which is run when the session finishes
-- `before`: string which is printed before the remaining time string
-- `after`: string which is printed after the remaining time string
+- `format`: specifies the format in which text is printed each second
 - `autostart`: boolean value (true or false) which dictates whether the session automatically starts.

 If a property of a session in the array is unspecified, the default value specified in the `defaults` section is used instead.
 If the property is not mentioned in the default section too, then the propert is sourced from a list of hard-coded defaults.